gbasler/squid/README.md

 (for example, see the stream fusion compiler [[2]](#gpce17)).

-It is then possible to turn this into a static program optimizer, so that writing the following expands at compile time into just `println(2)`:
+It is then possible to turn this into a static program optimizer, so that writing the following expression expands at compile time into just `println(2)`:

 ```scala
 MyOptimizer.optimize{ println(Test.foo(1 :: 2 :: 3 :: Nil) + 1) }